List of counties in Colorado: History

 On November 1, 1861, the new Territory of Colorado created 17 original counties: Arapahoe, Boulder, Clear Creek, Costilla, Douglas, El Paso, Fremont, Gilpin, Guadalupe, Huerfano, Jefferson, Lake, Larimer, Park, Pueblo, Summit, and Weld; plus the Cheyenne Reserve.
+Six days later, the name of Guadelupe County was changed to Conejos County.

 On February 9, 1866, the first new county, Las Animas, was created, followed by Saguache in December of that year.
 Bent County was created in February 1870, followed by Greenwood the following month.
 On February 2, 1874, Grand County and Elbert County were formed, and on February 10, La Plata, Hinsdale, and Rio Grande counties were created.
 Greenwood was absorbed into Bent on February 5.
 The last county to be created under the Colorado Territory name was San Juan County, created three months before statehood.

 By the time Colorado became a state on August 1, 1876, it had only 26 counties.
 In January 1877, Routt and Ouray were formed, followed by Gunnison and Custer counties in March.
 In February 1879, Chaffee County was created.
 From February 8–10, 1879, Lake county was renamed Carbonate County.
 In 1881, Dolores County and Pitkin County were created.
 In 1883, Montrose, Mesa, Garfield, Eagle, Delta, and San Miguel counties were formed, leaving the total number of counties at 39.
 The number rose to 40 in 1885 with the creation of Archuleta County on April 14.
 Washington County and Logan County were both created in 1887.
 Between February 19 and April 16 in 1889, Morgan, Yuma, Cheyenne, Otero, Rio Blanco, Phillips, Sedgwick, Kiowa, Kit Carson, Lincoln, Prowers, Baca, and Montezuma counties were formed, bringing the total to 55.
 By 1900, Mineral County and Teller County had been added.
-On November 15, 1902, Arapahoe County was split into Adams and South Arapahoe Counties, and Denver was consolidated as a city and county from portions of both newly formed counties on December 1, 1902.
+On November 15, 1902, Arapahoe County was split into Adams and South Arapahoe Counties, and Denver was reconstituted as a consolidated city-county from portions of both newly formed counties on December 1, 1902.
 By 1912, Jackson County, Moffat County, and Crowley County had been created.
-Alamosa was created in 1913, and in 2001, Broomfield was consolidated as a city and county, bringing the total to 64 counties.
+Alamosa was created in 1913.
+In 2001, Broomfield was reconstituted as a consolidated city-county from parts of Adams, Boulder, Jefferson and Weld counties, bringing the total to 64 counties.